projectacrn/acrn-hypervisor/doc/developer-guides/l1tf.rst

 Affected Processors
 ===================

-L1TF affects a range of Intel processors, but Intel ATOM® processors (including Apollo Lake) are immune to it.
+L1TF affects a range of Intel processors, but Intel Atom |reg|  processors (including Apollo Lake) are immune to it.
 Currently ACRN hypervisor supports only Apollo Lake.
 Support for other core-based platforms is planned, so we still need a mitigation plan in ACRN.